Martyna3003/little-life-bloom/AUTH_SETUP.md

 - Row Level Security ensures users can only access their own data
 - Session tokens are automatically managed
 - All database operations are authenticated

+## Email confirmation (recommended)

+For MVP you can keep email confirmation OFF to simplify onboarding.
+If you enable confirmations later:
+- Turn ON: Authentication → Providers → Email → Email confirmations
+- Configure SMTP so users receive confirmation emails
+- Login will require confirmed emails

 ## Testing the System